-Let your imagination free with these fantasy blackwork patterns which can be downloaded directly to your device..
+Let your imagination free with these fantasy blackwork patterns which you can download directly to your device.

-The dragon is a Chinese beast, due to having four legs.
-They are said to be a symbol of good luck, power and strength.
-Unlike western dragons he is not aggressive, but benevolent.
+As this blackwork dragon has four legs, it is a Chinese beast, said to be a symbol of good luck, power and strength.
+Unlike western dragons, he is not aggressive, but benevolent.

 The other mythological creature featured in my fantasy blackwork collection is the mermaid.

 Some cultures think that mermaids are nasty and connected with shipwrecks and drowning, while others consider them as friendly and tell stories of them falling in love with humans.
 I like to think of Marina as belonging to the second group.

 If you haven't tackled this technique before, you might like to download my ebook.
 Blackwork for Beginners to learn the basics.

 My son was born in the Chinese year of the dragon, so this blackwork design has special meaning to our family.